khoi0102/fullstack-hiring-challenge/frontend/README.md

 - [ ] Fix any functional issues with the component that don’t match Vue 3 Component standards and best  pracices outline on the Vue 3 Docs. // not familiar with Vue so only got 1
 - [ ] Fix the dropdown menu from remaining open always after a hero selection is made. //Done
 - [ ] Ensure all hero stats equal a sum of `20` plus the current amount of bonus.
-This total should never be above `25` with the bonus included. //dont know how to do this
+This total should never be above `25` with the bonus included. //Done
 - [ ] Add keyboard controls for the drop down hero select button and menu item to be accessible //dont know how to do this
 - [ ] Fix the image so it matches the rounding of its container and doesn’t change width/height when it changes // I'm not familiar with Tailwind css so I don't know how to do this